Design and anatomy of GWCelery

 7. External Trigger Worker

-A Celery worker that is dedicated to serially process external triggers from GRB alerts received from Fermi, Swift, Integral and neutrino alerts received from SNEWS and create/modify external trigger events in GraceDB:
+A Celery worker that is dedicated to serially process external triggers from GRB alerts received from Fermi, Swift, SVOM and neutrino alerts received from SNEWS and create/modify external trigger events in GraceDB.

 A Celery worker that is dedicated to computing source properties of compact binary coalescences.